FireSpaceBird/freeCodeCamp/guide/english/robotics/index.md

 ### Sense

 A robot has to sense its environment.
 For this, it uses different types of sensors.
 A _sensor_ can be defined as an input device which converts physical parameters into (usually) electrical signals.
 Cameras in your smartphone are a type of sensors, they convert light into electrical bits of information.
-A digital thermometer is a sensor that converts heat (temperature) into a electrical signal that can be displayed as a celsius value on its screen.
+A digital thermometer is a sensor that converts heat (temperature) into an electrical signal that can be displayed as a celsius value on its screen.
 There are always limitations to the accuracy of the output of a sensor, so the output from the sensor is usually further processed to compensate for the errors.

 ### Think